 1. Strong system adaptability

-Deeply adapted to Windows system features, supports x86/x64 architecture, compatible with Windows graphical interfaces, can directly call local cameras and read local image/video files;
+Deeply adapts to Windows system features, supports x86/x64 architecture, is compatible with Windows graphical interfaces, and can directly call local cameras and read local image/video files;

 2. Outstanding core algorithm capabilities

-Real time performance: When deployed locally on Windows, single frame face detection takes ≤ 10ms, 1:1 comparison takes ≤ 5ms, meeting real-time interaction requirements;
+Real-time performance: When deployed locally on Windows, single-frame facial detection takes ≤ 10ms, and 1:1 comparison takes ≤ 5ms, meeting the requirements for real-time interaction;

-Robustness: Suitable for common scenarios on the Windows platform, such as backlit computer cameras, wearing masks/glasses, and slight facial features, with a certain tolerance for posture/lighting/occlusion;
+Robustness: Suitable for common scenarios on the Windows platform, (such as backlit computer cameras, wearing masks/glasses, and slight head rotation, with tolerance for variations in posture/lighting/occlusion;

 3. Usability and Scalability

-Provide standardized API interfaces, support synchronous/asynchronous calls, and adapt to Windows multi-threaded development mode;
+Provide standardized API interfaces, support synchronous/asynchronous calls, and adapt to the Windows multi-threaded development mode;

-Support local offline operation without relying on the cloud, ensuring data privacy (in line with the requirements of localized deployment on Windows);
+Supports local offline operation without relying on the cloud, ensuring data privacy (meeting localized deployment requirements);

-Customizable parameters (such as detection threshold, recognition threshold) to adapt to the accuracy/speed requirements of different business scenarios.
+Customizable parameters (such as detection thresholds and recognition thresholds) to meet the accuracy/speed requirements of different business scenarios.

 4. Compliance